menu facebook twitter instagram pinterest youtube search chevron-down chevron-up

 miradouro dos cedros

 I relied on Google Maps to get around the islands that we visited, including the remote Flores.
-The connection was pretty good through my Nomad eSim (use the code “KRIS56JB” for $3 off!), which connected to the local Vodafone network.
+The connection was pretty good through my Nomad eSim (read my review here and use the code “ASHL35BU” for 25% off!), which connected to the local Vodafone network.
 The rentals we had all had apple car play, which made it easy to display the map and get directions as we drove.

 Final Thoughts